J888/info-site-v2/README.md

 As of now, this project requires significant technical knowledge.

+## Server Requirements
+- NodeJS must be installed, a 17.x version.
+I prefer to use nvm to manage node versions
+- Image magick for image compression

 ## Administration

 The `/admin` page provides an interface to create, update, and delete content.
 You must log in as the admin user to do so.